 Sia is one of the best projects in the blockchain space.
-Sia is open source, and we believe completely in the spirit of decentralization.
-As such, exchanges should strive to implement the best projects that will enhance their platforms with little involvement from the development team for that project.
+Sia is open source and completely decentralized.
+As such, exchanges should strive to implement the best projects that will enhance their platforms with as little involvement from the development team for that project as possible.

 Siacoins are used for buying and selling storage space on the Sia network.
-We believe that Siacoin is a pure utility token.
-Siacoins are generated only through Proof of Work mining, and there is no limit on the number of Siacoins that will be issued
+We believe that Siacoins are a pure utility token.
+Siacoins are generated only through Proof of Work mining, and there is no limit on the number of Siacoins that will be issued.

 Siacoins are stored in a Sia wallet.
 Our two official apps are Sia-UI or siac (for command-line interfaces).
 Only one instance of Sia can run at a time, so you’ll need to install it on multiple machines or virtual environments if you’d like to run more than a single wallet.

 - CPU: Sia does not require special CPU considerations

 - SSD: 60 GB recommended (keep an eye on your consensus size!)

 As of October 2022, the blockchain is 41.88 GB, and you’ll need to download an entire copy to run your wallet.
 The blockchain grows by about 1 GB every two months.